Hiking in Yunnan: 10 Essential tips

+Hiking in Yunnan is an exiting activity to do in China.
 China is a vast country with a wide variety of types of tourism.
 From shopping in Shanghai to visiting the ancient sites of Xian to relaxing on the beach in Hainan, there is something to suit everyone in China.
 If you’re an active person who enjoys walking and stunning visits then hiking in Yunnan makes for a great holiday.

 If you’re thinking about going hiking in Yunnan, then I have it all covered!
 In this article I will tell you why Yunnan is a fantastic place to go hiking, the best time of year to go hiking in Yunnan, where are the best places to hike and plenty of tips for your trip from what to pack, to how to avoid altitude sickness, to where are the best places to stay.
 Want to know more?
 Read on…

 - Why should you go hiking in Yunnan, China?

 - Where to visit in Yunnan

 - Where to stay in Lijiang

 - Where to stay at Tiger Leaping Gorge